Auto-matching downloaded bank transactions

 Many banks allow banking transactions to be downloaded from their website to a file.
 New or open reconciliations will show the controls that allow those bank files to be imported into Workamajig.

-Workamajig supports three different file formats: OFX, CSV and Fixed Width.
+Workamajig supports three file formats: OFX, CSV, and Fixed Width.
 OFX is a banking industry standard and is the easiest and most stable format to import.
 If your bank supports this file format, this is the recommended option.
-If OFX is not supported by your banking institution, most others that allow exporting will support CSV or Fixed Width formats.
-These formats require addition setup information in Workamajig.
+If your banking institution does not support OFX, most others that allow exporting will support CSV or Fixed-width formats.
+These formats require additional setup information in Workamajig.

 Workamajig will prompt you for additional setup information.
-Your banking institution should provide an explanation of these file types, although it may be possible to inspect a downloaded file and make a determination about what the settings should be.
+Your banking institution should provide an explanation of these file types.
+However, it may be possible to inspect a downloaded file and decide what the settings should be.

 Step 2a: Setup for columns in CSV files

-No matter how many data values your CSV file has, only two are absolutely required, the Amount and the Date of the transaction.
-If other values are provided, it is recommended that you specify them so Workamajig will be able to read and display them.
-This can be helpful later if Workamajig is not able to find a matching transaction in its system.
+No matter how many data values your CSV file has, only two are absolutely required, the transaction 'amount' and 'date'.
+If other values are provided, it is recommended that you specify them so Workamajig will be able to read & display them.
+This can be helpful later if Workamajig cannot find a matching transaction in its system.

 Step 2b: Setup for columns in Fixed Width files

 The Fixed Width format is a type of plain text file where each row or line of information is a new record and there are a predetermined number of characters in each row.
 Each character is a 'column'.
 In every row, a data value begins at the same character column index and contains the same number of characters.
 There is no delimiter, such as a comma, that denotes where one data value ends and the next begins.
 Each value simply has a fixed character width.
 Many spreadsheet programs such as Excel have an import feature to open this type of file for easy editing.